Tips for Lone Working at Height

 - Employers are required to demonstrate that the risks associated with lone working at height have been carefully considered and all necessary safety precautions are in place.

-- You should regularly review your risk assessment – particularly if there are any significant changes to your work. take place, make sure that precautions are still adequate to deal with the risk.
+You should regularly review your assessment – particularly if there are any significant changes to your work.
+Make sure that precautions are still adequate to deal with the risk.

-- See our guide for conducting lone worker risk assessments, click here.
+Take a look at our guide for conducting lone worker risk assessments.

 5 Tips for Lone Working at Height